eProsima/Fast-DDS-docs/docs/fastdds/discovery/simple.rst

 .. note::
    There is also the possibility of not defining the initial peer port.
-   In this case, the algorithm would start trying assuming that the `participantID` is zero, and will increase it until reaching the ``maxInitialPeersRange`` set in the :ref:`transport_transportApi_transportDescriptor`.
+   In this case, the discovery information would be sent to every port ranging from `participantID` zero to the ``maxInitialPeersRange`` value set in the :ref:`transport_transportApi_transportDescriptor`.
    Consequently, setting this value to at least the maximum expected number of DomainParticipants will ensure discovery and communication.